developerstephanieb/python_reference/01_fundamentals/02_variables_and_data_types.md

 print(mesage)
 ```

-Because `message` was misspelled as `mesage`, Python doesn't recognize the variable.
+Because `message` was misspelled as `mesage`, Python doesn't recognize the variable and raises an error.

 ```bash
 Traceback (most recent call last):